stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

 Once submitted, the device is not automatically available to all users.
 Instead, it is only available to you and people to who you give your _developer key_, which you can retrieve from your user profile.
-The device will become available after being reviewed and approved by a ThingPedia administrator.
+The device will become available after being reviewed and approved by a Thingpedia administrator.

 ## Handling Discovery

-Local discovery in ThingPedia relies on the [thingpedia-discovery](https://github.com/Stanford-IoT-Lab/thingpedia-discovery) nodejs module, which contains the generic code to run the discovery protocols and to match the discovery information to a specific interface.
+Local discovery in Thingpedia relies on the [thingpedia-discovery](https://github.com/Stanford-IoT-Lab/thingpedia-discovery) nodejs module, which contains the generic code to run the discovery protocols and to match the discovery information to a specific interface.